Using the Query Table Data Construct

 The relative performance of hash and btree methods varies depending on many factors, including the distribution of keys in your dataset.
 If you are in doubt, try both methods to determine which produces the fastest lookup times for associated Query operators.
 Also remember that StreamBase Studio allows you to specify a key range and sort order in an associated Query operator when you use a btree ordered index, but not when using hashed access.

-Properties: Secondary Indices Tab
+Properties: Secondary Indexes Tab

 For each secondary index: